snovakovic/js-flock/README.md

 ## delay

 Delay a promise a specified amount of time.
-Think of it as setTimeout for async flo
+Think of it as setTimeout for async flow

 ##### since: v3.8.0